Olympus names new board members

 Since then Olympus has sued 19 former and current executives over the issue.

-Former executive vice president Hisashi Mori and former auditor Hideo Yamada are the other two people who were arrested in February.'Game over'
+Former executive vice president Hisashi Mori and former auditor Hideo Yamada are the other two people who were arrested in February.

 Mr Woodford questioned Olympus' payment of $687m in fees to financial advisers during the acquisition of UK medical equipment company Gyrus.